zak-45/WLEDAudioSync-Chataigne-Module/README.md

 **Real time audio analysis** : the real time audio datas are not supposed to be fully accurate for scientific works but enough for light show creation.
 See : https://youtu.be/YtS6dwke0LE

-**Real Time Beat/ BPM** sent to OSC

-**Real Time Music Genre Classification** sent to OSC : get real-time music genre predictions based on the analysed audio stream.

-**Real Time Music Mood Detection** sent to OSC: set Colors based on the music mood.

-_Should work on any OS where Chataigne is running._
+_Should work on any OS where Chataigne is running._(Win/Mac/Linux)

 ***This can be used with or without WLED device***

+As options:

+- **Real Time Beat/ BPM** sent to OSC

+- **Real Time Music Genre Classification** sent to OSC : get real-time music genre predictions based on the analysed audio stream.

+- **Real Time Music Mood Detection** sent to OSC: set Colors based on the music mood.

 ```
 - Send your music from any computer to WLED sound reactive LED.